Formal Requirements and Selection Procedure

 - Applicants can only apply for one type of fellowship per academic year (i.e. either a NIAS Individual Fellowship, a co-sponsored individual fellowship, a NIAS theme-group fellowship, or a co-sponsored theme-group fellowship);

-- An applicant who previously held a NIAS fellowship may only apply for a Fellowship if there are at least 10 years between the application date of the previous fellowship and the current application date (exceptions are made for fellows who held a fellowship during the Covid-19 pandemic);
+- An applicant who previously held a NIAS fellowship may only apply for a NIAS Individual Fellowship if there are at least 10 years between the application date of the previous fellowship and the current application deadline date (see for exceptions on this rule Article 8 of the full Regulations);

-- Applicants for Individual Fellowships should provide the names of four international experts in their field who would be suitable to approach as referees.
+- Applicants should provide the names of four international experts in their field who would be suitable to approach as referees.
 Experts should not have a conflict of interest by reviewing the proposal.
-Excluded experts are colleagues from the same department, co-authors, (former) supervisors and scholars involved in the current research project proposal.
+Excluded experts are colleagues from the same department, co-authors, (former) supervisors, friends, and scholars involved in the current research project proposal;

 Read the full Regulations Selection Procedure NIAS Individual Fellowships with the eligibility criteria.